FanDuel promo code: Get up to $3,000 in bonus bets for Celtics-Spurs, Lakers-Timberwolves on Tuesday, March 10

 Jayson Tatum has scored 15 and 20 points in his two games back from his torn Achilles last year, playing 27 minutes in both contests.
 He's aided Boston to a pair of double-digit victories, as the six-time NBA All-Star isn't showing much rust in his comeback.
 The Celtics had one of the best records in the NBA even with Tatum out, and his return makes Boston unquestioned championship contenders.
 The Celtics take on another team with title aspirations on Tuesday, traveling to play the San Antonio Spurs.
 The Celtics are 43-21, while the Spurs are 47-17 in a potential NBA Finals preview set for 8 p.m.
 ET.

 For NBA betting, the Spurs are favored by 3.5 points in the latest Tuesday NBA odds at FanDuel Sportsbook.
 Tuesday features a jam-packed 11-game NBA slate, with the Los Angeles Lakers hosting the Minnesota Timberwolves at 11 p.m.
 ET.
-The Lakers are 1.5-point underdogs at FanDuel, despite coming off a 110-97 win over the Knicks on Sunday.
-Other intriguing Tuesday NBA contests feature Raptors vs. Rockets (-5.5), Suns (-1.5) vs. Bucks and Hornets (-3.5) vs. Trail Blazers.
+The Lakers are 2.5-point underdogs at FanDuel, despite coming off a 110-97 win over the Knicks on Sunday.
+Other intriguing Tuesday NBA contests feature Raptors vs. Rockets (-4.5), Suns (-1.5) vs. Bucks and Hornets (-3) vs. Trail Blazers.
 Sign up for FanDuel Sportsbook here:

 Tuesday college basketball betting preview